-Chautauqua at museum to focus on state's Hispanic women
+Chautauqua to focus on state's Hispanic women

 FARMINGTON — Growing up in Las Vegas, N.M., as the daughter of a historian and a visual artist, Rosalia de Aragon recalls that she was raised in an environment in which people from the community regularly visited her home and shared their family stories, some stretching back hundreds of years.

 Those sessions had a strong impact on de Aragon, who would grow up to become an actress, singer and storyteller in Albuquerque.
 She was particularly moved by the tales involving women, realizing as she got older that in the “official” history of her home state — the historical documents, textbooks and other materials she encountered — the contributions of females were rarely recognized or cited.